Marcos Pollon: Biography

 Marcos Pollon has a degree in Law and specializes in agribusiness.
 He was a professor at the Federal University of Mato Grosso do Sul (UFMS), having started teaching in 2003.
 He worked on issues related to agriculture and was a member of the Agrarian Affairs and Agribusiness Committee of the Lawyers Association in his state.

 In 2005, he founded the Academy of Procedural Law and the Conservative Institute of Mato Grosso do Sul.
 He is a pro-armament activist, having created and founded the PROARMAS in 2020.
 He is a close friend of the Bolsonaro family and claims to be "pro God, pro-life and pro-guns".
-Federal deputy Eduardo Bolsonaro (PL-SP) supported her candidacy for federal deputy for the state of Mato Grosso do Sul, including being present at her launch.
-In the 2022 elections, Marcos Pollon, in his first candidacy, was elected as federal deputy, with 103,111 votes, being the candidate for federal deputy with the most votes in Mato Grosso do Sul.
+Federal deputy Eduardo Bolsonaro (PL-SP) supported his candidacy for federal deputy for the state of Mato Grosso do Sul, including being present at his launch.
+In the 2022 elections, Marcos Pollon, in his first candidacy, he was elected as a federal deputy, with 103,111 votes, being the candidate for federal deputy with the most votes in Mato Grosso do Sul.